 It’s not always necessary to install an extension or use an online recorder to grab your Mac screen.
 There are several ways to make a screen capture with built-in macOS services and browser tools.
 No installations, no specific web pages – you just need your keyboard and to focus a little.

 Mac Apple Store rating: 4.4 out of 5 stars

 Its functionality is much more than just screenshotting.
-You can record screen and audio, and edit the video before saving.
+You can record screen and audio and edit the video before saving it.
 It may be useful if you create video tutorials or animated presentations.

 As for screenshotting, Capto can make a full-screen screenshot or grab a selected area.